k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/04_fabric_basic_commands.md

 1. `Question: How many tables are in the CustomerLU?`

-2. `Question: What are the columns that are not nullables in ACTIVITY table?`
+2. `Question: Which columns are not nullables in the ACTIVITY table?`

 3. `Question: How many subscribers has Customer 82?
 What are their IDs?`

 4. `Question: What is the status of CRM_DB interface?`

-5. `Advanced Question: Update the CUSTOMER.FIRST_NAME of Instance 215 to your own name .
-Perform a get CustomerLU.215 again , what will be the CUSTOMER.FIRST_NAME?
-How will you change it to source value?`
+5. `Advanced Question: Update the CUSTOMER.FIRST_NAME of Instance 215 to your own name.
+Perform a get CustomerLU.215 again.
+What is the CUSTOMER.FIRST_NAME?
+How will you change it to the source value?`